A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 \

 {\bf Step 1- Reducing the problem to the case of a single state circle}

 \

-Consider the geometric supports of the homology classes $\mathscr F(\sigma)$ and $\mathscr L(\sigma)$: they are given by lifting the collection of arcs $F(\sigma)$ and the collection of ovals $ L(\sigma)$ to the configuration space.
+Consider the geometric supports of the homology classes $\mathscr F(\sigma)$ and $\mathscr L(\sigma)$: they are given by lifting the collection of arcs $F(\sigma)$ and the collection of ovals $ L(\sigma)$ to the configuration space, as described in Section \ref{ss.homologyfromstate}.
 We remark that these two collections of arcs and ovals on the surface contain the set of state circles associated to $\sigma$.
 The intersection between $\mathscr F(\sigma)$ and $\mathscr L(\sigma)$ is parameterized by the set of intersection points between their geometric supports, and then graded by the local system.

 Consider the set of intersection points.
-Such a point is encoded by a $(2n)$-tuple of points $z=(z_1,...,z_{2n})$ on the surface $\Sigma'$ such that: \begin{enumerate} \item each arc from $F(\sigma)$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$ \item each oval from $L(\sigma)$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$. \end{enumerate}
+Such a point is encoded by a $2n$-tuple of points $z=(z_1,...,z_{2n})$ on the surface $\Sigma'$ such that: \begin{enumerate} \item each arc from $F(\sigma)$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$; \item each oval from $L(\sigma)$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$. \end{enumerate}

 Note the above requirement gives conditions on the intersection points between the collections of arcs and ovals that contain the same state circle.
-So, in order to have an intersection point $z=(z_1,...,z_{2n})$ we should choose for each state $C_i$ (which is bicolored into let's say $2m_i$ components) $m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ with the following requirement: \begin{enumerate} \item each arc from $F(\sigma)$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$; \item each oval from $L(\sigma)$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate}
+So, in order to have an intersection point $z=(z_1,...,z_{2n})$ we should choose for each state circle $C_i$ (which is bi-colored into let's say $2m_i$ components) $m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ with the following requirement: \begin{enumerate} \item each arc from $F(\sigma)$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$; \item each oval from $L(\sigma)$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate}

-Then our intersection point $z$ will be given by the collection of chosen points $z^i=(z^i_1,...,z^i_{2m_i})$ associated to each state circle: Now, for our intersection we have to compute two parts: \begin{enumerate}[i)] \item the loop $l_{z}$ and its evaluation through the local system \item the sign $\alpha_z$. \end{enumerate}
+Then our intersection point $z$ will be given by the collection of chosen points $z^i=(z^i_1,...,z^i_{2m_i})$ associated to each state circle: Now, for our intersection, by Proposition \ref{formint} we have to compute two parts: \begin{enumerate}[i)] \item the loop $l_{z}$ (Definition \ref{d.associatedloop}) and its evaluation through the local system $\Phi$; \item the sign $\alpha_z$. \end{enumerate}

 The sign will be the product of signs associated to each component from the set of state circles.